GwennyB/code-challenges-401/challenges/merge-lists/README.md

 No additional memory is allocated for these steps, so space efficiency is O(1).
 Both lists are traversed exactly once (regardless of length), so time efficiency is O(n).

+## Testing
+Tests verify that BuildList can build a list of specified size (including an empty one), that Merge produces a properly merged list when the lists are the same size or when either list is longer than the other.

 ## Solution
 ![whiteboard](assets/ll-merge-whiteboard.jpg)